-To fill the four slots at the carriage ends stick some cellotape on the outside of the carriage and fill the slots from the inside of the carriage with some resin car filler.
+To fill the four slots at the ends of the Bachmann carriages stick some cellotape on the outside of the carriage and fill the slots from the inside of the carriage with some resin car filler.
 When the filler is set remove the cellotape.
 Carefully smooth down the filler on the outside of the carriage.

 Remove any flash and file away any imperfections from the top of the resin corridor connection.

 Paint the resin corridor connection with a black permanent marker.
 If paint is used DO NOT get any paint inside the aperture as this is a close fit for the end plate and will jam it up.